-The department offers three MS degrees: child development and family relations, marriage and family therapy, and family and consumer sciences; and a PhD in medical family therapy; and two MAEd degrees in birth through kindergarten education (BK) and family and consumer sciences education (FACS).
-It also offers the family and consumer sciences content option for students interested in pursuing the MAT.
+The department offers two MS degrees: child development and family relations and marriage and family therapy, a MAEd degree in birth through kindergarten education (BK), an early childhood studies certificate program, and a PhD in medical family therapy.
+It also offers the family and consumer sciences content option for students interested in pursuing the MAT and the MAEd.
 All teacher education degrees lead to advanced licensure.
 See College of Education for additional information about licensure and teaching requirements for the MAT.
-Course work and training prepare students for professional practice, research, and administrative roles in teaching as well as in agencies and organizations that provide services and support to children and families.
+Course work and training prepare students for professional practice, research, and administrative roles in teaching as well as in agencies and organiztions that provide services and support to children and families.
 Applicants must meet the admissions requirements of the Graduate School.
 Completion of an undergraduate degree in child development, birth through kindergarten, family studies, family and consumer sciences, the behavioral or social sciences or closely related area from an accredited institution is required for admission.
 Applicants may be required to take additional courses as part of the degree requirements in order to make up deficiencies.
-Research and clinical experiences are available through the departments, child development laboratory and the family therapy clinic.
-For more information, visit our webpage at www.ecu.edu/che.cdfr/CDFR/home.htm.
+Research and clinical experiences are available through the departments' child development laboratory and the family therapy clinic.
+For more information, visit our webpage at www.ecu.edu/che/cdfr/.